A Laplace transform of irregular growth: Introduction

 \section{Introduction}

+In the present paper I present the proof of the existence of certain entire functions, namely, Laplace transforms $\int_\gamma e^{zt} d\mu(z)$ of irregular growth, where $\gamma$ is a Jordan \emph{arc}.
+This was a problem posed by Korevaar in Hayman's original List of Problems, \cite{H}, updated and expanded in \cite{HL}, where it occurs as Problem 7.16 and where it is mentioned that I solved the problem.

+I proved this result as a grad student and stated it in the list of propositions that accompanied my thesis in 1985.
+Such propositions are by custom stated without proof.
+Although the proof is simple, it is unsatisfactory not to have a proof in the literature.

 Rien Kaashoek and I met in the late seventies, when I was a student of Jaap Korevaar.
 Later on Rien became a kind and wise colleague who acted as formal advisor for my PhD student Paul Beneker.
-In fact, at one point in the writing process he gave invaluable advice.
+In fact, at one point in the writing process of Beneker's thesis, he gave invaluable advice.
 My last mathematical contact with Rien was much later when he asked me to comment on the chapter on entire functions in his joint book with Sjoerd Verduyn Lunel \cite[Chapter 14]{KVL}.

-In the present paper I give the proof of the existence of a Laplace transform $\int_\gamma e^{zt} d\mu(z)$ of irregular growth.
-This was a problem posed by Korevaar in Hayman's original List of Problems, \cite{H}, updated and expanded in \cite{HL}.
-I stated the result in the list of propositions that accompanied my thesis in 1985.
-Such propositions are by custom stated without proof.
-Although the proof is simple, it is unsatisfactory not to have a proof in the literature, especially since also \cite{HL} has been updated, see \cite{HL2}, problem 7.16.
+This somewhat rekindled my interest in entire functions.